Complete Guide

 Advantages

-• Repay entire outstanding balance
+• Pay off all outstanding balance

 • Close loan completely

-• Eliminates all future interest costs
+• Eliminates interest expenses on future

 Considerations